Capelinha/alexa-sls-bus/README.md

 ## Requirements

-* Configure your **aws credentials** at `~/.aws/credentials` *note: Attention to set your personal developer aws account to dev-aws profile in this configuration file*
+* Configure your **aws credentials** at `~/.aws/credentials` *note: Attention to set your personal developer aws account to personal profile in this configuration file*
 * Install NodeJS v10 or later;
 * Install Serverless framework; [https://serverless.com/](https://serverless.com/)